USEPA/WNTR/documentation/gis.rst

     ``shapely.geometry.Point``, ``shapely.geometry.LineString``, and ``shapely.geometry.MultiLineString``.
     A few components can be defined using multiple types:

-    * Pumps and valves can be stored as LineStrings (default) or Points.
-While pumps are defined as lines within WNTR (and EPANET), converting the geometry to Points can be useful for geospatial analysis and visualization.
-The following example stores pumps and valves as Points.
+    * Pumps and valves can be stored as LineStrings (default) or points.
+While pumps are defined as lines within WNTR (and EPANET), converting the geometry to points can be useful for geospatial analysis and visualization.
+The following example stores pumps and valves as points.

       .. doctest::
         :skipif: gpd is None